California’s wildfire smoke plumes are unlike anything previously seen

 Wildfires and smoke plumes towering to new heights

-The Creek Fire, which burned nearly 200,000 acres in the Sierra Nevada Mountains, was only 6 percent contained on Friday.
+The Creek Fire, which has burned nearly 200,000 acres in the Sierra Nevada mountains, was only 6 percent contained on Friday.
 On Sept.
 5, a day after it was first ignited, its smoke plume soared to 55,000 feet.
 That’s taller than many of the tornadic thunderstorms that roll across Oklahoma and Kansas each spring.

-Such clouds are both indicators of and contributors to extreme fire behavior, such as rapid fire spread, the formation of fire vortices including tornadoes, along with other dynamics that are hazardous to firefighters and can imperil communities.
+Such clouds are both indicators of and contributors to extreme fire behavior, such as rapid fire spread and the formation of fire vortices including tornadoes, along with other dynamics that are hazardous to firefighters and can imperil communities.

 “Anecdotally, this is the deepest that I’ve seen,” said Lareau, who was shocked by the height achieved by the smoke plume.
 “It’s about a solid 10,000 feet higher than we’re typically seeing with the highest of these plumes.”